gramineproject/gramine/Documentation/devel/features.md

 <details><summary>Related pseudo-files</summary>

-- ☒ `/dev/shm`: may be implemented in future (in a limited insecure way, see note above)
+- ☒ `/dev/shm`: may be implemented in the future (in a limited insecure way, see note above)

 </details><br />